-The Secretary of State/Illinois State Library Talking Book and Braille Service (SOS/ISLTBBS) funds Blind and Physically Handicapped grants that result in:
+In Illinois, about 2.3% of the population or 295,000 people have a vision disability and are eligible for the program.
+The Secretary of State/Illinois State Library Talking Book and Braille Service (TBBS) funds Blind and Physically Handicapped grants that result in:

-- Access to library materials, equipment and programs for people with visual or physical limitations, unable to read standard print or hold or turn pages of a book
+- Access to information, equipment and programs for people with visual or physical limitations, unable to read standard print or hold or turn pages of reading material.

 - Designated Illinois Radio Information Service Stations

 Grant applications are being offered in advance of the provision of the state budget for fiscal year 2017.
 The State Library makes grant applications available so that award notification may be released when legislative and gubernatorial approval of an FY2017 appropriation is made.
 Obligations to fund this grant program will cease immediately without penalty or further payment being required if the Illinois General Assembly or the federal funding source fails to appropriate or otherwise make available sufficient funds.